 I like to help other people and I have benefited from other people’s generosity in sharing their knowledge through blog posts and tutorials, so I’m returning the favor.

 I began in IT doing tech support, then moved into network and database administration.
 I ended up working as an IT manager and developer for a large photography company for a number of years.
-I know a lot of us in the WordPress world are freelancers and site builders providing services to businesses, but that experience helped me to see things from the other side of the table and provided experience in things like PCI compliance or disaster recovery preparedness that WordPress professionals may not think about.
+I know a lot of us in the WordPress world are freelancers and site builders providing services to businesses, but those experiences helped me to also see things from other perspectives.

 I live in a small Midwestern town.
 By some twist of fate, I have fiber to the home and can now enjoy working from home.
 The coffee is better and the only office politics are when the cat takes a nap in the dog’s bed. 🙂